Ana Ivanovic: 2011: Inconsistent form

 Ivanovic started the year with the Hopman Cup in Perth, Western Australia.
 She competed along with Novak Djokovic and they qualified for the final, but due to an injury sustained during Ivanovic's match against Justine Henin, Serbia was forced to withdraw.
 Along with the Hopman Cup, Ivanovic also withdrew from Sydney.
-Seeded 19th at the Australian Open she lost to Ekaterina Makarova in the first round in 2 hours and 47 minutes.
+Seeded 19th at the Australian Open she lost to Ekaterina Makarova in the first round.

 Ivanovic then played in the PTT Pattaya Open, where she fell in the quarterfinals to 5th seed Roberta Vinci in straight sets.
 In Dubai she lost against Patty Schnyder in their last professional match for many years.
 She stated the loss was in part because of the abdominal injury sustained in the beginning of the season, and she subsequently withdrew from Doha.

 In fourth round of Indian Wells Ivanovic beat Jelena Janković, but lost to Marion Bartoli in the quarterfinals.
 She then played in Miami and lost against defending champion Kim Clijsters in fourth round, despite having a 5–1, 40–0 lead in the third set and having five match points.

 Ivanovic joined Serbia in the 2011 Fed Cup event.
 Ivanovic scored a point for Serbia by beating Daniela Hantuchová in straight sets but had to retire in her next match against Dominika Cibulková, as she renewed an injury from the beginning of the season.
 Despite that, Serbia beat Slovakia in the deciding doubles rubber, 3–2.

-Ivanovic lost to Bethanie Mattek-Sands in first round of Madrid, after winning first set with bagel.
-Ivanovic headed to Rome and was up nine games to love after Nadia Petrova retired.
-Ivanovic lost in next round to Yanina Wickmayer in three sets.
-Ivanovic again lost after first set at love, to Johanna Larsson in first round at the French Open.
+Ivanovic lost to Bethanie Mattek-Sands in first round of Madrid, after winning the first set 6-0.
+Ivanovic headed to Rome and won her first round match against Nadia Petrova, who retired.
+Ivanovic lost in the next round to Yanina Wickmayer in three sets.
+In the first round at the French Open, Ivanovic again lost after winning the first set 6-0, to Johanna Larsson.
 Ivanovic had a slight resurgence in Birmingham, reaching the semifinals, but lost to Hantuchová in three sets.
 Ivanovic lost to Venus Williams in the second round at Eastbourne.